 Collectives: contributions, mergers and other matters: amalgamation of an authorised unit trust with an Open-Ended Investment Company

-Where an authorised unit trust is amalgamated or merged with an Open-Ended Investment Company (OEIC), the provisions of Regulations 9 & 10 of the Stamp Duty & Stamp Duty Reserve Tax (Open-Ended Investment Companies) Regulations 1987 allow an exemption from stamp duty and Stamp Duty Reserve Tax (SDRT) on the transfer of property held by the authorised unit trust to the OEIC.
+Where an Authorised Unit Trust (AUT) is amalgamated or merged with an Open-Ended Investment Company (OEIC), the provisions of Regulations 9 & 10 of the Stamp Duty & Stamp Duty Reserve Tax (Open-Ended Investment Companies) Regulations 1997 (SI1997/1156) allow an exemption from Stamp Duty and Stamp Duty Reserve Tax (SDRT) on the transfer of property held by the AUT to the OEIC.

-In order to qualify for exemption, all of the following conditions, however, have to be fulfilled:-
+In order to qualify for exemption, all of the following conditions, have to be fulfilled:-

-- The transfer forms part of an arrangement for the amalgamation or merger of an authorised unit trust to an OEIC whereby the whole property of the trust fund becomes part (but not whole) of the property of the existing OEIC;
+- The transfer forms part of an arrangement for the amalgamation or merger of an AUT trust to an OEIC whereby the whole property of the trust fund becomes part (but not whole) of the property of the existing OEIC;

 - Under the arrangement, all of the units in the trust fund are cancelled and extinguished;